publiclab/leaflet-environmental-layers/README.md

 ```
 - `baseMaps` and `overlayMaps` are object literals that have layer names for keys and map layer objects for values.
 - `baseMaps` will be hidden if only one base map is provided
-- The layer information displayed for each layer is stored in `layerData.json`
+- The layer information displayed for each layer is stored in `info.json`
-- The layer name(key) in the `overlayMaps` object is not case-sensitive and can have spaces but the characters should match with those in `layerData.json`
+- The layer name(key) in the `overlayMaps` object should match the keys in `info.json`
 - The layers are filtered according to the map view
 - When there are new layers present in the map view when moving around a badge is displayed near the layer control icon on the top right showing the number of new layers in the view